 Best HDR TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best HDR TVs you can buy in 2020.

 But it's not as simple as buying an HDR TV and sitting back and enjoying the quality boost.
 Oh no. Rather, there are competing formats of HDR, with different TV manufacturers backing different ones.
 That's right, we're in the midst of another format war.

 The most common form is HDR10.
 It's an open standard that has been adopted by numerous manufacturers, service providers (such as Amazon and Netflix) and the Blu-ray Disc Association (BDA).
 Basically, all 4K TVs should feature HDR10.
 This means your TV will be compatible with the most widely available 4K Blu-ray discs, 4K players and 4K streaming content – and it should offer a far better picture than a 4K TV without any HDR.

 Dolby Vision is another format of HDR.
 It promises a subtler, improved image because its metadata is 'dynamic', in that it's added to an HDR image on a frame-by-frame basis (whereas HDR10 adds it scene by scene).
 In reality, results depends on how well the tech is implemented, but Dolby Vision is absolutely capable of producing better results than HDR10.
 LG, Panasonic, Sony and Philips TVs all employ Dolby Vision, though not all of their ranges do, so it's worth checking before you buy.
 Both Netflix and Amazon Prime Video support both HDR10 and Dolby Vision.

 HLG stands for Hybrid Log Gamma, and is designed for HDR TV broadcasts.
 The vast majority of HDR TVs support HLG, but the content is currently very thin on the ground.
 This could become a bigger deal in years to come.

 Finally, Advanced HDR by Technicolor is a format made by LG and video specialists Technicolor.
-As such, LG is the only TV maker so far to support it, though we're still yet to see any content mastered in the format.
+As such, LG is the only TV maker so far to support it, though we're yet to see any content mastered in the format.